Most mental and psychological problems

 A variety of spirochaete type bacteria and co-infected biofilms which cause Lyme disease are also responsible for a wide range of neuropathies.
 Some kind of bacterial infection with biofilm is usually present in autopsies of patients suffering from the ailments on this web page.

 People with periodontitis (gum disease) have a substantially higher risk of Alzheimer's disease, according to a 2016 study (33).

 Prior infection with a variety of viruses are associated with schizophrenia, particularly the Epstein-Barr virus.
 (52, 53)

 - Bacterial imbalance.
 Loss of healthy bacteria, and the proliferation of other bacteria and micro-organisms all around the body but particularly in the gut biome.
-(48) This is in addition to the intra-cellular infection of brain and nerve tissue cited under the Primary Causes above.
+(48) Damage to the gut biome can affect the health of the brain biome.
+(76, 77) This is in addition to the intra-cellular infection of brain and nerve tissue cited under the Primary Causes above.